 How to generate an optimised campaign list in Salesforce

 While this example is specific to appeals, it's easy to do the same thing with our other propensities.
-Simply use the relevant Dataro field to filter for what you are looking for.
+Simply use the relevant field to filter for what you are looking for using the search term "Dataro".

 Creating your donor list